Installing a Ductless Mini Split HVAC Unit

 Recommended Installation Tips

-The process for installing a ductless mini-split system is detailed and unless you have the experience to do the job yourself, it is recommended that you hire a licensed electrician.
+The process for installing a mini-split AC system is detailed and unless you have the experience to do the job yourself, it is recommended that you hire a licensed electrician.
 Depending on where you purchase the system, the company may also offer in-house contractors to handle the installation.